SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 url: /setup/upgrade-notes/
 ---

+## Release 7.5 Upgrade Notes
+**Two Vulnerabilities Patched**
+An open redirect vlunerability on login was corrected ([SONAR-11475](https://jira.sonarsource.com/browse/SONAR-11475)).

+An XSS vulnerability in custom project links was also patched.
+We would like to thank Daniele Costa, NCC Group for reporting the issue. ([SONAR-11506](https://jira.sonarsource.com/browse/SONAR-11506)).

+**DB Connection Pool Defaults Restored**
+Database connection pool defaults have been restored to their pre-SonarQube 7.4 values.
+They were inadvertently affected by a change of connection pooling in 7.4 ([SONAR-11539](https://jira.sonarsource.com/browse/SONAR-11539)).

+**More Issues Backdated**
+Additional cases of issue backdating have been added, so fewer genuinely old issues will be reported in the New Code period ([MMF-1287](https://jira.sonarsource.com/browse/MMF-1287))

 ## Release 7.4 Upgrade Notes
 **Analysis Failure on Invalid New Code Period**
 Analysis will fail if the New Code Period (see below) is not set to one of: